Health Sciences Programs

 The MPH program was founded in 1970 to prepare community health education practitioners and has been continuously accredited by the Council on Education for Public Health since 1974.
 This program is well-known for its practice-oriented, community-based training and is centered around the goals of public health and social justice through planned, organized, and empowering community efforts.

 This M.S. program is the oldest accredited OT program in the CSU system.
 The curriculum is designed for students who have earned a baccalaureate degree in a discipline other than occupational therapy.
 This program of study enables students to obtain the education and degree necessary to be eligible to practice as an occupational therapist.
+We now also offer the Occupational Therapy Doctoral degree.

 This M.S. program is designed to meet the needs of the student who seeks advanced preparation in nutrition science, nutrition education, geriatric nutrition, and food service/restaurant management and packaging.
 The program is intended to prepare candidates to assume leadership roles in their profession and communities and to provide the opportunity to acquire a foundation for doctoral study.